pachterlab/kb_docs/docs/source/sc/technologies.rst

 For single-cell and single-nucleus sequencing assays, barcodes are used to identify each cell or nucleus.
 The **on list** of barcodes represents the known barcode sequences that are included in the assay.
 Barcodes extracted from the sequencing reads will be error-tolerantly mapped to this list in a process known as *barcode error correction*.
 The **on list** filename can be specified with the ``-w`` option in kb count (e.g. ``-w onlist_file.txt``.
 It can also be obtained by :ref:`seqspec<seqspec intro>`.
 If an **on list** is not provided or cannot be found for the given technology, then an **on list** is created by bustools via the :ref:`bustools allowlist<bustoolsbarcodes>` command which identifies repeating barcodes in sequencing reads.
 If the technology does not include cell barcodes (as is the case in bulk RNA-seq), the **on list** option is irrelevant and no barcode processing occurs which should be the case for assays that don’t include cell/nuclei barcodes (skipping barcode error correction can also be done by specifying ``-w None``).
 If a predefined name is used in the ``-x`` technology string option, then kb-python uses the default **on list** option for that technology.

+replacement list
+^^^^^^^^^^^^^^^^^^^^
+Split-seq (or Parse Biosciences Evercode WT) uses a combinatorial barcoding strategy where multiple rounds of barcoding are used to label cells.
+In some cases, the same barcode may be used in different rounds of barcoding.
+To disambiguate these barcodes, one can provide a **replacement list** file via the ``-r`` option.
+This file should contain two columns: the first column contains the original barcode sequence, and the second column contains the replacement barcode sequence that should be used instead.
+During processing, any barcode that matches an entry in the first column will be replaced with the corresponding entry from the second column.
+This ensures that each barcode is unique and can be accurately associated with a specific cell or nucleus.